-Kate Denny has been composing and performing music for over 10 years, initially writing music and songs for theatre.
+Kate Waterfield is a singer and composer, playing viola, violin and concertina.
+She has been composing and performing music for over 15 years, initially writing music and songs for theatre.
 Key work includes the 2003 Clean Break production of ‘Didn’t Die’ which toured nationally, ‘Race to Change Face’ for Futures Theatre Company in March 2004 and the Greenwich Community Play ‘Chuck out Your Mouldies’ in 2000.

 Kate has been a member of the Leigh Folk Festival organising committee since 2008.